talwat/pap/README.md

 ## Updating pap

+**Note**: This will only work if you are running version 0.11.0 or higher.
+If not, just reinstall using the install guide.

 If you used a release and followed the install guide, you should be able to simply run:

 ```sh